Test elements in equal characteristic semianalytic algebras: Preliminaries

 \begin{rmk} By an example in \cite[Appendix A]{nagata1975local}, there is a local domain $\cA$ of dimension 3 that has a prime $\cQ$ such that $\hght\cQ = 1$ and $\dim(\cA/\cQ) = 1$.
 This provides a local domain of dimension 3 with saturated chains of length 2 and of length 3.
 Thus $\cA$ has a prime $\cQ'$ such that $\hght \cQ' = 2$ and $\dim(\cA/\cQ') = 1$.
 So if $a \in \mm - (\cQ \bigcup \cQ')$, then $\cA_a$ has maximal ideals of height 1 and of height 2.
-Therefore the ``catenary'' condition in \cref{pre-lem-HilbertRing} cannot be omitted. \end{rmk} For this purpose, we need the following lemma.
+Therefore the ``catenary'' condition in \cref{pre-lem-HilbertRing} cannot be omitted. \end{rmk}